zvx1s/cross-language-vulnerabilities/README.md

 # Cross-Language Vulnerabilities

-This repo is a collection of **common smart contract vulnerabilities** implemented in multiple languages.
+This repository is a collection of **common smart contract vulnerabilities** implemented in multiple languages.
 The goal is to make each vulnerability easy to understand, compare, and fix across ecosystems like **Solidity**, **Vyper**, and **Rust (Anchor)**.

 ---